yazaldefilimone/ffmpreg/readme.md

 A Rust-native alternative to FFmpeg.

-FFmpReg is a media processing engine written in Rust.
+ffmpReg is a media processing engine written in Rust.
 It provides the same core capabilities as FFmpeg like decode, transform, encode...

 Below is a minimal end-to-end example in Rust.
 It reads a WAV file, applies gain